-Candidate: I am an NIH T32 Postdoctoral Fellow within the Bowles Center for Alcohol Studies and
+Candidate: I am a Postdoctoral Research Associate within the Bowles Center for Alcohol Studies

 Psychiatry at the University of North Carolina at Chapel Hill.